 How Lipedema Progresses Over Time

-In Los Angeles’ Moein Surgical Arts, Dr. Babak Moein attends patients regularly who had lipedema for years, without ever being aware of the condition.
+In Los Angeles’ Moein Surgical Arts, Dr. Babak Moein attends patients regularly who have had lipedema for years, without ever being aware of the condition.
 Proper identification of symptoms and awareness of the real condition is a giant stride in the way of treatment, alleviation of symptoms, and recovery toward comfort and mobility.

 What is Cellulite?